You are now in the main content area

 Meetings are held periodically throughout the year and may be called either by the student representatives or faculty whenever a matter of importance to the School arises.

-Information Technology Management Student Association (ITMSA) (external link)
+Information Technology Management Student Association (ITMSA) (external link, opens in new window)

 Information Technology Management Student Association (ITMSA)